HughMungis/Trogdiary/README.md

 ## 2021-02-20
 But it was a big, beautiful mistake in the style of go big or go home.

+## 2021-02-21
+Upon realizing how big a  mistake the Internets were, the Cats got in and decided to have their way with it.
+So now there are Cats on the Internets.
+The Internets are now less of a terrible place than before.

 ## 2021-03-06
 We doomed the world and the cake was a lie.
+But at least we have Tacos.
+So there's that.